Shavss/prefab-smart-parser/README.md

 Learn more about MOD and join us in shaping the future of modular construction [https://mod.construction](https://mod.construction)! 🚀

-## Contributors
+### 🙌 Thanks to Our Contributors
-We thank everyone who contributed to this project, this was not possible without your support: [Contributors](CONTRIBUTORS.md)
+A huge thank you to all the amazing contributors who have helped make this project better.
+You can find the full list of contributors [here](CONTRIBUTORS.md).